Adeshina3002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # script that displays a confused smiley
 # Display the content of a file
 # print the contents of two files
+# Display the last 10 lines of a file
+# Display the first 10 lines of a file